 Since the Calculus Project’s launch in 2013, your financial support has played a key role in the significant enrollment growth NPS has seen in high-level mathematics among traditionally underrepresented student groups.

 - Students build increased skill and confidence in math allowing them to thrive in advanced math classes.

 - Skills gained boost student confidence in their other classes.

 - Connections formed with TCP cohort students and teachers build feelings of inclusion and respect.

-At a cost of $1,000 per student for a full year of programming, the Calculus Project’s success depends on a public-private partnership between the Newton Public Schools, private foundations and corporate donors, and generous individuals like you to reach full capacity.
-Donate today!
+The Calculus Project in Newton currently serves 200 students in grades 8-12.
+At a cost of $700 per student for a full year of programming, its success depends on a public-private partnership between the Newton Public Schools, corporate donors, and generous individuals.